nite-stocker/python-cli-editable-install/README.md

 This guide walks through creating a minimal, standards-compliant Python command-line (CLI) script package with `pyproject.toml`.
 The project installs in editable mode, allowing the script to run globally during development without needing to rebuild.

-The project follows modern Python packaging practices (PEPs 517, 518, 621, 660) and serves as a reusable scaffold for future CLI tools.
+The project follows modern Python packaging practices (PEPs 517, 518, 621, 660) and serves as a reusable scaffold for future CLI scripts.

 Based on: [Packaging Your Python Code With pyproject.toml](https://www.youtube.com/watch?v=v6tALyc4C10) course by Real Python.

 ## Why use this pattern?

-- Run your CLI from anywhere using a single command (`snakesay`)—no need to navigate to the script directory or type `python` and the file path every time
+- Run your CLI script from anywhere using a single command (`snakesay`)—no need to navigate to the script directory or type `python` and the file path every time
 - Follow Python packaging standards (`pyproject.toml`, editable installs)
 - Avoid rebuilds after changes
 - Integrate easily with IDEs, CI, and deployment tools